glennw-mt/lesson-website/content/_index.md

 # Hi, I'm Kathleen

-I'm offering private lessons in O'level Mathematics and Physics.
+I'm offering private lessons in primary school to secondary school level Mathematics and Physics.
 Contact me for more information.